 Western Sydney University has been a long-term supporter of research and education in complementary medicine.
 The Centre for Complementary Medicine Research (CompleMED) was established in 2001 and is now recognised internationally for world-class research in traditional Chinese Medicine.
-The University's visionary leadership in complementary medicine research was highlighted when it decided to host the National Institute of Complementary Medicine (NICM), established in 2007 by the Federal and NSW state governments and now incorporating CompleMED.
+The University's visionary leadership in complementary medicine research was highlighted when it decided to host NICM, established in 2007 by the Federal and NSW state governments and now incorporating CompleMED.
 Western Sydney University will continue to be a key driver of complementary medicine research and education.

 Visit the Western Sydney University website (opens in a new window)

 The complementary medicine (CM) sector is an important contributor to the Australian economy.
 Industry revenue is currently $3.5 billion and is expected to grow to $4.6 billion in 2017–18.
 Over this period, employment is anticipated to rise to 45,000.
 It is estimated that two in three Australians use CM each year and 42 per cent do so to prevent or manage chronic conditions identified as national health priorities.
 This is one of the highest consumption rates per capita in developed nations.1